NduhZondi007/c-wordcount/README.md

+##Description
-Application to count the number of words, lines and characters from standard input and displays it to output
+This application counts lines, words and characters read from standard input and then displays these counts to standard output

+##Usage
+cat mytestfile.txt | ./myWC

+or

+./myWC
+then input the string from the console